toa-io/toa/documentation/contributing/development.md

 If you find yourself confused when you should commit changes, imagine you have a permanent question from your boss: **What have you done?** Then, each time you have a reasonable answer to it, you should commit.
-And that answer should be your commit message (in the form conforming to the commit message convention).
+And that answer should be your commit message (conforming to the commit message convention).

 ### Commit Messages [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-brightgreen.svg)](https://conventionalcommits.org)